johanny-M/Password_Manager-/README.md

 This a GUI project that help anyone to generate a strong password

+and a memo for all of your accounts

-and you will never forget your password again.
+Never forget your password again.